 If we are staying longer than the minimum number of nights, this is when we would also inquire about long-term discounts (if not already stated in the listing).

-#9 Keep Up Communications With Your Airbnb Host
+#9 Keep Up Communication With Your Airbnb Host

 Once booked, the communication with the host doesn’t stop.
 We always provide the Airbnb Additional Guests information – and then we follow up with information regarding our travel details.